-(v) as part of the withdrawal process, displays a message relating to the consequences of the withdrawal in accordance with the data standards.
+(v) as part of the withdrawal process, displays a message relating to the consequences of the withdrawal in accordance with the data standards; and

+(d) contains any other details, and has any other functionality, required by a Schedule to these rules in relation to a particular designated sector.

-Note: This subrule is a civil penalty provision (see rule 9.8).
+Note 1: This subrule is a civil penalty provision (see rule 9.8).

+Note 2: For paragraph (d), for the banking sector, see clause 4.14 of Schedule 3.

 (2) Such a service is the data holder’s consumer dashboard for that consumer.

-Note: For the banking sector, if an accredited person makes a consumer data request that relates to a joint account, the other joint account holder may also need to be provided with a consumer dashboard: see clause 4.4 of Schedule 3.
+Note: For the banking sector, if an accredited person makes a consumer data request that relates to a joint account on behalf of one joint account holder, the other joint account holders may also need to be provided with consumer dashboards: see clause 4.14 4.4 of Schedule 3.

+(2A) For subrule (1), the online service must allow only nominated representatives to manage authorisations in the following circumstances:

+(a) where the CDR consumer is not an individual;

+(b) where the CDR data relates to a partnership account.

 (3) For paragraph (1)(b), the information is the following:

 (a) details of the CDR data that has been authorised to be disclosed;